Socializing Your Puppy or Adult Dog To Get Along With The World

 By Michele Welton.
 Copyright © 2000-2016

-Socializing means teaching your dog to get along with the big wide world....introducing him to strangers, children, other dogs, cats, and other animals.
+Socializing means teaching your dog to get along with the world.
+You must introduce him to strangers, children, dogs, cats, and other animals.

-Introducing him in all the right ways so he behaves appropriately.
+And you must introduce him in the right ways so he behaves appropriately.

-Some dogs are suspicious of certain physical features – a beard, a floppy hat, dark sunglasses, a walking cane – look for people with such features and introduce your dog.
+Some dogs are suspicious of certain physical features – a beard, a floppy hat, dark sunglasses, a walking cane.

 You want your dog to be safe with children